opendocsg/opendoc-sensor-data-exchange/FAQs/General.md

 ## What is SDX?

-**SDX** stands for **Sensor Data Exchange**, a centralized sensor data exchange platform for the Whole-of-Government (WOG).
+**SDX** stands for **Sensors Data Exchange**, a centralized sensor data exchange platform for the Whole-of-Government (WOG).
 It is part of the Strategic National Project under Smart Nation Solutions Platform (SNSP).

 **SDX** enables government agencies to: